git push to multiple sites

 The October 2018 day-long GitHub outage led many to consider having a live backup of their Git repos.
 Multi-remote git push is intrinsic to Git itself.
 Thus, automatic multi-site pushes are easy to configure for an arbitrarily large number of backup sites (GitHub, GitLab, Bitbucket, Dropbox, …).

 This article covers the typical case where the main Git repository is on GitHub, but a public backup is desired on GitLab or similar site.
-The article assumes an existing working GitHub repo cloned to your computer username/myprog.
+The article assumes an existing working GitHub repo cloned to the computer username/myprog.
 We also assume SSH keys on both GitHub and GitLab.
 Use different SSH key pairs for each site for best security.

 Back up the GitHub repo username/myprog to GitLab with every git push automatically as in the following section.